Substitutions on compact alphabets

 \begin{coro} Let $\sub$ be a primitive substitution.
 Then for all $n \in \N_0$,

 where $S_n(U)$ denotes the $n$-letter subwords of words from $U \subseteq \A^\ast$ and $P$ is any number satisfying $|\sub^P(a)| \geq n$ for all $a \in \A$. \end{coro}

-For any non-empty open set of legal \emph{words} $U$ (rather than just a set of letters), it will be useful to find a power $p$ such that every level-$p$ supertile $\sub^p(a)$ contains a word in $U$ as a subword.
+For any non-empty open set of legal \emph{words} $U$ (rather than just a set of letters), it will be useful to find a power $p$ such that every $p$-superword $\sub^p(a)$ contains a word in $U$ as a subword.